The Dalek Invasion of Earth: Commercial releases

 Terrance Dicks used the camera scripts to adapt a novelisation of the serial, Doctor Who and the Dalek Invasion of Earth, published in March 1977 by Target Books as a paperback and Allan Wingate in hardback.
 The cover, designed by Chris Achilleos, was based on the film adaptation.
 The paperback was reissued with a blue variant of the Doctor Who logo in 1980.
 The novelisation was included in Doctor Who: Dalek Omnibus, published in hardback by W. H. Allen.
 It was also published as one of the first Doctor Who Classics by Star Books in August 1988.
 Target reissued the novel in 1990 with Alister Pearson's artwork from the video release.
 The book was also published internationally: in Germany as Doctor Who: Kampf um die Erde and Doctor Who und das Komplott der Daleks, and in France as Doctor Who: Les Daleks Envahissent la Terre.
 An audio version of the novelisation was published by BBC Audiobooks in November 2009, read by William Russell with Dalek voices by Nicholas Briggs.
 It was included in AudioGO's Doctor Who – Invasion Earth! collection in October 2012.

 The serial was released as a double-tape pack by BBC Video in May 1990.
+The British Board of Film Classification gave the serial a PG rating, rather than the lighter U like other serials, due to scenes such as drownings, floating corpses, a machine gun killing, and the effect of the Daleks' exterminators.
 It was released on DVD in June 2003, with special features including audio commentary, documentaries, and Ford's footage from the final day of recording.
 A collectors' edition box set, limited to 5,000 copies, was released at WHSmith in October 2005.
 The serial was included in The Dalek Collection box set, released by BBC Worldwide on Amazon in January 2007.
 It was also released in issue 95 of Doctor Who DVD Files in August 2012.
-The serial was released on Blu-ray on 5 December 2022, alongside the rest of the show's second season as part of The Collection.
+The serial was released on Blu-ray on 5 December 2022, alongside the rest of the second season as part of The Collection, and was added to BBC iPlayer on 1 November 2023 alongside most other serials.